-The Ministry helps local writers particpate in three different categories of literary exchange programs.
+The Ministry helps local writers particpate in two different categories of literary exchange programs.

 • Chinese-language Literature Exchange Program

 The program plans to introduce outstanding Taiwanese literary writers and their works to Malaysia and Singapore through international book exhibitions, literary groups andacademic institutions.

 The exchange program is aimed at increasing readers of Taiwan's Chinese-language literature, deepening cultural ties with Southeast Asia and its understanding of Taiwanese literature, and fostering exchanges between Chinese-language writers in Taiwan and Southeast Asia.

 The Ministry of Culture and the Literary Colloquium Berlin signed a cooperation memorandum of understanding after carrying out a three-year exchange program between 2010 and 2012.
 Through this interaction between Taiwanese writers and German translators, the program has increased the opportunity for Taiwanese literary works to be translated into German.

 While implementing the program, nine Taiwanese writers and nine German translators were sent to visit each other's country for one month.
 Two books published by Taiwanese writers Syaman Rapongan and Wu Ming-yi — "Black Wings” and "The Man With Compound Eyes” — were translated into German through the program.
 Several Taiwanese writers and German translators are also working on the translation of a collection of short stories by Taiwanese novelists.

 The Ministry subsidizes the participation of Taiwanese writersin a literary exchange program based in Iowa, which was launched by U.S.-based Chinese writer Nie Hua-ling and her husband Paul Engle, an American poet, in 1967.